sysgears/apollo-universal-starter-kit/README.md

 Developing client-server-mobile projects in JavaScript never was a trivial task.
 Not only do you have to spend time installing the application dependencies and configuring them, but you're also constrained to implement many basic functionalities over and over again.
-And you never have time for building a starter codebase that you can reuse across all of your projects.
+And you never have time to develop a starter codebase that you can reuse across all of your projects.

-To relieve you from the burden of configuring the project, building the application structure, and implementing typical features, we created Apollo Universal Starter Kit.
+To relieve you from the burden of configuring the project, developing the application structure, and implementing typical features, we created Apollo Universal Starter Kit.

 Apollo Universal Starter Kit provides you with a client-server-mobile application that you can employ as a foundation for developing new web or mobile projects using popular tools from the JavaScript ecosystem.
-But the starter kit doesn't just creates a mix of top JS technologies.
-In fact, the kit is powered by several custom libraries and solutions to simplify managing project configurations, creating new modules, building GraphQL queries, and perform many other tasks.
+But our starter kit does so much more than just creating a mix of popular JS technologies &mdash; it's powered by a few **custom** libraries and solutions to simplify managing project configurations, creating new modules, building GraphQL queries, and perform many other tasks.

-One such solution that helps to build and configure Apollo Universal Starter Kit without any complications is [SpinJS], a custom build tool that configures the project for all the platforms &ndash; web, server, and mobile.
-With SpinJS, we drastically reduced the amount of errors caused by third-party libraries for building JavaScript projects.
+One such solution that helps to configure and build Apollo Universal Starter Kit-based projects is [Zen], a custom build tool that configures the project for all the platforms &mdash; web, server, and mobile.
+With Zen, we drastically reduced the amount of errors caused by third-party libraries used for building JavaScript projects.

-The starter kit also consists of many modules that you can augment and adapt to build your specific application, or use as a reference when implementing basic features for your applications even if you build them using other technologies.
+The starter kit also consists of many modules that you can augment and adapt to develop your specific application.
+Also, you can use those prebuilt modules as a reference when implementing basic features for your applications even if you create them using other technologies.

 ### Architecture and Implemented Modules

 Among all the approaches to building the application architecture, we opt for the _disposable fractal-based modular architecture_.
-Thanks to this approach, it's possible to remove any built-in module from Apollo Universal Starter Kit without breaking the application.
+Thanks to it, it's possible to remove any built-in module from Apollo Universal Starter Kit without breaking the application.
 We recommend that you develop your custom modules with the same idea in mind when using our starter kit.

 Apollo Universal Starter Kit comes with the following modules: